OlexandrSai/NEAR--sample-lottery-frontend/README.md

 ## ⚠️ Warning
 Any content produced by NEAR, or developer resources that NEAR provides, are for educational and inspiration purposes only.
 NEAR does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.

-## Branches structure

-In the main branch you can find Vuejs version, in react branch - React version of the dapp

 ## Usage